SeeThru-Networks/Python-Feeds/README.rst

 Any properties that are the result of your tests should be stored in ResultProperties, this is so that users of your script know what your script produces and to provice a common interface for accessing properties of a script.
 An example of a ResultProperty would be a ``latency`` property, which stores the latency of a ping test.

-``Script_Evaluate`` is where your script's test results should get evaluated into red, amber or green and a message produced.
+``script_evaluate`` is where your script's test results should get evaluated into red, amber or green and a message produced.
 The method takes a result paramater which will be of type ScriptResult.
 This object stores the colour and message of the script.
-These can be set by using ``result.SetMessage()`` and ``Result.SetStatus()``.
+These can be set by using ``result.set_message()`` and ``Result.set_status()``.

 To run your feed scheme, in the base directory you need to run: